 If you are an employee or job applicant who has been discriminated against in employment on the basis of race, color, religion, national origin, ancestry, gender, gender identity, veteran status, age (40 and older), disability, sexual orientation, genetics, or based on your reporting of discrimination, your employment rights under the Massachusetts Antidiscrimination Law, M.G.L. c.
 151B, may have been violated.

-If you have been discriminated against in places of public accommodation, such as by a hotel, restaurant, bar, theater, concert hall, sports stadium, store, shopping center, or other retail establishment or service establishment, based on religion, creed, class, race, color, denomination, sex, sexual orientation, nationality, or because of deafness or blindness, or any physical or mental disability, your rights under the Massachusetts Public Accommodation Law, M.G.L c.
+If you have been discriminated against in places of public accommodation, such as by a hotel, restaurant, bar, theater, concert hall, sports stadium, store, shopping center, or other retail establishment or service establishment, based on race, color, religious creed, national origin, sex, gender identity, sexual orientation, deafness, blindness, or any physical or mental disability, or ancestry, your rights under the Massachusetts Public Accommodation Law, M.G.L c.
 272, s.
 92A , 98 and 98A may have been violated.

 Filing a Civil Rights Complaint